-Dear Students,
+Dear Student,

-n behalf of the faculty and staff in the School of Nursing, congratulations on embarking on this exciting journey to further your education and pursue your calling in the nursing profession.
+On behalf of the faculty and staff in the College of Nursing and Health Sciences, congratulations on embarking on this exciting journey to further your education and pursue your calling in the nursing and health sciences profession.
 We are excited to support your dreams and guide you toward reaching your desired career goals.

-As a proud Excelsior University student, you are now part of a long legacy of approximately 50,000 dynamic nurses since 1971 who have made an impact on our healthcare system across the United States.
-The School of Nursing is the co-sponsor of the Tau Kappa At-Large chapter of Sigma Theta Tau International, Honor Society of Nursing.
-Additionally, Excelsior University is accredited by the Middle States Commission on Higher Education.
-The stellar training that you will receive from our committed faculty will enable you to confidently engage in patient care, befitting of an Excelsior nurse.
+As a proud Excelsior University student, you are now part of a long legacy of graduates since 1971 who have made an impact on our healthcare system across the United States.
+As an institution accredited by the Middle States Commission on Higher Education, Excelsior University provides you with stellar training from our committed faculty who will enable you to confidently engage in patient care or health care administration.

-This catalog provides all the detailed information needed about our nursing programs.
+This catalog provides all the detailed information needed about our nursing and health sciences programs.
 Please take the time to read it carefully, particularly paying attention to the student policy references, and be sure to review the student policy section on the website.
 Be sure to utilize all the learning resources afforded to help you satisfy the program requirements, and always stay in communication with the faculty and staff.